 What is hybrid cloud security?

-Hybrid cloud security is the protection of your data, applications, and infrastructures across a combination of public and private cloud environments.
-Hybrid cloud environments offer users a lot of choice and flexibility.
-You can keep sensitive or critical data off of the public cloud while still taking advantage of the cloud for data that doesn’t have the same kinds of risk associated with it.
+Hybrid clouds offer the opportunity to reduce the potential exposure of your data.
+You can keep sensitive or critical data off the public cloud while still taking advantage of the cloud for data that doesn’t have the same kinds of risk associated with it.

 Why choose hybrid cloud for enhanced security?